 If you die with at least one descendant who is not the descendant of your surviving spouse.
 Your spouse inherits 1/2 of your intestate personal property plus 1/4 of the fair market value of your intestate real estate minus the value of any liens or encumbrances on that real estate.

 Example: Barrett is married to Jed and also has a 12-year-old daughter from a previous marriage.
 Barrett owns a house in joint tenancy with Jed, plus $200,000 worth of additional, separate property that would have passed under a will if Barrett had made one.
 When Barrett dies, Jed inherits the house outright (it is not intestate property) plus $100,000 worth of Barrett's property.
 Barrett's daughter inherits the remaining $100,000 share of Barrett's property.

-If you die without a will in Indiana, your children will receive an “intestate share” of your property.
-The size of each child’s share depends on how many children you have and whether or not you are married.
+If you die without a will in Indiana, your children will receive an "intestate share" of your property.
+The size of each child's share depends on how many children you have, whether or not you are married, and whether your spouse is also their parent.
 (See the table above.)